FixedEffects/InteractiveFixedEffectModels.jl/README.md

 - `:ar` This method corresponds to coordinate gradient descent (= Gauss Seidel).
 - `:lm` This method corresponds to Levenberg Marquardt Method (adapted for sparse problems).

+Contrary to the method described in Bai (2009), these methods

+- are faster
-These methods are generally faster than the svd method described in Bai (2009).
-Moreover, these methods (i) accept dataset with more than one observation for a given pair id x time (ii) with N and T so large one cannot store a matrix N x T.
+- accept datasets with more than one observation for a given pair id x time
+- accept weights
+- handle datasets with both N and T large

 To install
 ```julia